m4rrc0/poko-website-builder/_content/en/pages/farm.md

 ## The Vineyard and the Wine {.h3}

 We planted our vineyard in January 2020.
-For the choice of grape varieties, we naturally selected native ones to create wines in harmony with the local terroir: Trebbiano Toscano, Malvasia, and Vermentino for the white wines; Sangiovese and Ciliegiolo for the red.
+When choosing grape varieties, we naturally opted for native ones, aiming to craft wines that reflect and respect the local terroir: Trebbiano Toscano, Malvasia, and Vermentino for the whites; Sangiovese and Ciliegiolo for the reds.
 We produced our first cuvée in 2024.

-Our wines are healthy, made from organic farming practices and a clean, low-intervention winemaking approach.
+Our wines are pure and healthy, made using organic farming methods and a clean, low-intervention winemaking approach.

 </img-txt>
 {% endrenderTemplate %}